m0smith/annals/README.md

 Associate a non-file buffer to be saved as part of the annal (`annals-buffer-name-create`)

+Open the directory of the current buffer in the OS (`annals-browse-file-directory`)

+> It is often good to interact with the same folders in the OS as in EMACS.
+This is a convienince function that will open the `default-directory` of the current buffer in something like Finde on Mac or Explorer in Windows

+List the heading marked as :project: (`annals-projects`)

+> To keep track of active projects, this looks for tagged org files with :project:

 ## Dired Mode Integration

 A minor mode exists for for the active directory and the archive directory to manage the tasks.